SontuCoder/Portfolio/README.md

 <img src="./img/logo.jpg" height="40px"> By, Subhadip Maity

 ## Description
-A simple Portfolio project with wonderfull animations and transitions.
-It is a best projects for any beggener.
+A simple portfolio project showcasing beautiful animations and smooth transitions.
+This project is ideal for beginners looking to build their first portfolio website.

 ## Table of Contents
 - [Installation](#installation)